mapi68/flac-trim/README.md

 6) Removes the space at the beginning of the song
 7) Adds 0.25 seconds to the beginning of the song
 8) Can convert to .mp3 with LAME
+9) Can convert to .m4a
-9) Can create playlist .m3u
+10) Can create playlist .m3u

 <img src="https://i.postimg.cc/cH1wHWKw/FLAC-logo.png">